In this guide you will find:

 When Should You Repair the CV Joint?

 There are a few symptoms that you will definitely notice when the CV joint or axle is having problems.
-For example, the axle will generally start making a loud clicking sound when it starts to malfunction, which usually points to lack of lubrication.
+For example, the axle will generally start making a loud clicking sound when it starts to malfunction, which usually points to a lack of lubrication.

 Other broken CV axle symptoms include a car that vibrates every time you accelerate, which could be a sign of damage either on the CV joint or even the drive shaft, depending on the design of your car.